tc39/notes/meetings/2016-05/may-24.md

 ARB: I don't think there will be consensus for such an option.

-MS: Can we eliminate no tail calls?
+MLS: Can we eliminate no tail calls?

 DE: it may be that we're not settled on a particular syntax for STC, but that we really see the disadvantages for PTC. v8 is not announcing any particular shipping plans - we want to consider the entirety of this discussion - and we're eager to see consensus.

 YK: I think this claim misses the empirical story.
 STC requires consensus.
 In the absense of STC , if any implementation refuse to ship PTC, then reality is that essentially no web reality for PTC.

-MS: I did not sense that this is the case.
+MLS: I did not sense that this is the case.

 ARB: We want a decision, whatever the decision is.